Mil Mi-24: Post-U.S. Iraqi insurgency

 Iraq ordered a total of 34 Mi-35Ms in 2013, as part of an arms deal with Russia that also included Mi-28 attack helicopters.
 The delivery of the first four was announced by then-Prime Minister Nuri al-Maliki in November 2013.

 Their first deployment began in late December against camps of the al-Qaeda linked Islamic State of Iraq and the Levant (ISIL) and several Islamist militants in the al-Anbar province that had taken control of several areas of Fallujah and Ramadi.
 FLIR footage of the strikes has been released by the military.

 On 3 October 2014, ISIL militants reportedly used a FN-6 shoulder-launched missile in Baiji to shoot down an Iraqi Army Mi-35M attack helicopter.
-Video footage released by ISIL militants shows at least another two Iraqi Mi-35s brought down by light anti-aircraft artillery.
+Video footage released by ISIL militants shows at least another two Iraqi Mi-35s brought down by light antiaircraft artillery.

 Balochistan Insurgency (2012–present)

 In 2018, Pakistan received 4 Mi-35M Hind-E Gunships from Russia under the $153 million deal.
 They are now stationed at the Army Aviation Corps base at Quetta Cantonment.
 The gunships have since been used in several counter insurgency operations against various militant groups in the Balochistan province of Pakistan.

 In early 2022, a base in Nushki and a check-post in Panjgur belonging to the Frontier Corps Balochistan Paramilitary were attacked by BLA terrorists.
 The attack in Nushki was swiftly repulsed but the situation in Panjgaur was not good to which Mi-35 Hind and AH-1F Cobra gunships were called in for support.
 It provided much needed ground support and reconnaissance in the counter offensive which led to success.